guilhermedom/perceptron-regression-ice-cream-per-temp/README.md

 Perceptrons, neural networks having a single neuron, have been used as regressors since their invention.
 Sometimes referred to as [Adaline] models, these perceptrons do not have an activation function.
 This way, their output is directly considered the regression result for a given input value.
 Note that the equation expressed by this perceptron, considering its weights and bias, is exactly the same equation described above for simple linear regressors.

 In this project, we train a perceptron regressor to model the observed (and plotted) linear correlation between temperature and ice cream revenue.
-We make sure that all 6 main linear regression assumptions are respected:
+We make sure that 6 main linear regression assumptions ([out of many linear regression assumptions]) are respected:

 1. There is a linear correlation between the independent and the dependent variables;
 2. Multivariate normality, i.e., the set having all variables must follow a multivariate normal distribution;